dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/1-overview-dbt-python-snowpark.md

 - Basic to intermediate SQL and python
 - Basic understanding of dbt fundamentals (we recommend [dbt Fundamentals course](https://courses.getdbt.com/collections) if you need this)
 - High level machine learning process (encoding, training, testing)
-- Simple ML algorithms - we will use logistic regression to keep the focus on the ***workflow***, not algorithms!
+- Simple ML algorithms - we will use logistic regression to keep the focus on the *workflow*, not algorithms!

 ### What you'll build

 - A set of data analytics and prediction pipelines using Formula 1 data leveraging dbt and Snowflake, making use of best practices like data quality tests and code promotion between environments
 - We will create insights for:
     1. Finding the lap time average and rolling average through the years (is it generally trending up or down)?
     2. Which constructor has the fastest pit stops in 2021?
     3. Predicting the position of each driver given using a decade of data (2010 - 2020)

-As inputs, we are going to leverage Formula 1 datasets hosted on a dbt Labs public s3 bucket.
-We create a Snowflake Stage for our csv files then use Snowflake’s COPY INTO function to copy the data in from our csvs into tables.
+As inputs, we are going to leverage Formula 1 datasets hosted on a dbt Labs public S3 bucket.
+We will create a Snowflake Stage for our csv files then use Snowflake’s `COPY INTO` function to copy the data in from our csvs into tables.
 The Formula 1 is available on [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).The data is originally compiled from [http://ergast.com/mrd/](http://ergast.com/mrd/).

 We are going to set up the environments, build scalable pipelines in dbt, establish data tests , and promote code to production.